-Unlike traditional door security bars that can slip on a hard floor, the Nightlock Door Barricade base plate is screwed into the floor.
+Unlike traditional door security bars that are only temporary or that can slip on a hard floor, the Nightlock Door Barricade base plate is screwed into the floor.
 The vertical barricade rail slides into the base plate, creating a barrier that prevents the door from opening.

-We like the variety of color options available for the Nightlock, including bright brass, brushed nickel, and dark bronze.
+Since it is more permanent, we like that it comes in a variety of color options, including bright brass, brushed nickel, and dark bronze.

 To install the Nightlock, you only need to screw in three screws.
 You can use the screws that come with it, or you can beef up security even more by purchasing three 3-inch #14 steel screws.
 You'll probably want a power screwdriver to do the job.